Over 25 Years of Experience!

 • Gifting

-Wills and trusts protect your assets and distribute them as you want
+Wills and trusts protect your assets and distribute them according to your wishes

-Without a will, the state decides how to distribute your assets, usually to your relatives.
+Without a will, state law dictates how your assets are distributed, usually to your relatives.
 But with a legally valid will, you can decide exactly how you want your hard-earned assets to be distributed upon your death.
-Planning now can ensure your family's financial future.
-The seasoned attorneys at Walsh, Amicucci & Pantaleo LLP can ensure your will meets your needs and will stand up in court after your death.
+Planning now can ensure your family’s financial future.
+The seasoned attorneys at Walsh & Amicucci LLP can ensure that your will meets your needs and will stand up in court after your death.
 Our approach includes asking you a set of questions to determine your exact wishes.
 These are not easy decisions to make.
 We can also make you aware of the financial consequences of each option available to you.

 Your estate plan may also include a trust and there are many kinds to consider.
 Generally speaking, with a trust, a grantor transfers legal ownership of assets to a trustee.
 The trustee invests and manages those assets for the benefit of your beneficiaries.
 In preparing your estate plan, we can discuss which trusts might be best for you.
 Our goal is to maximize your wealth now and transfer it to your beneficiaries when the time comes.